 Anti-violence movements primarily grew out of the feminist movements of white, middle-class women in the 1960's and 70's, known also as the Women's Liberation Movement or Second Wave Feminist Movement.
 Expanding this framework continues to impact these movements and engage new communities in a more inclusive way.
 This section explores the benefits of making programs more inclusive, information on capacity assessment, and guidance on overcoming challenges and barriers to engaging and serving men and boys.

-This fact sheet explains the crucial role that men have in stopping rape and violence and addresses how men will benefit from such a commitment.
+This fact sheet explains men's role in stopping rape and violence and addresses how men will benefit from such a commitment.

-This fact sheet lists ten practical things that men can do to help end violence against women.
+This fact sheet lists several practical things that men can do to help end violence against women.

 This document represents the text of a one-day workshop presented by Dr Michael Flood.
-Hosted by the womens organisation Soroptimist International, the workshop took place in Mt Gambier, South Australia, on July 15th 2011.
-The workshop took up the second day of the two-day conference United Against Domestic Violence _ Engaging All Men in Prevention.
+Hosted by the women’s organization Soroptimist International, the workshop took place in Mt Gambier, South Australia, on July 15th 2011.
+The workshop took up the second day of the two-day conference United Against Domestic Violence – Engaging All Men in Prevention.

 The paper begins with a look at the historical efforts in Canada and the development of work with men and boys to end gender-based violence around the world.
 The paper examines root causes of gender-based violence, including socialization of men, power and patriarchy, masculinities, and gender inequality.
 Also included are promising strategies, best practices, and effective frameworks for engaging men and boys in the effort to reduce and prevent gender-based violence.